Skip to content

 Following the diagram for XDP example (Blue numbers):

-1. The user creates a XdpProgram object with the parameters associated with the eBPF bytecode, like interface, priority and BFP bytecode image.
-The name of the XdpProgram object in this example is go-xdp-counter-example.
-The XdpProgram is applied using kubectl, but in a more practical deployment, the XdpProgram would be applied by the application or a controller.
+1. The user creates a ClusterBpfApplicatin object of program type XDP and with the parameters associated with the eBPF bytecode, like interface, priority and BFP bytecode image.
+The name of the ClusterBpfApplication object in this example is go-xdp-counter-example.
+The ClusterBpfApplication is applied using kubectl, but in a more practical deployment, the ClusterBpfApplication would be applied by the application or a controller.

-2. bpfman-agent, running on each node, is watching for all changes to XdpProgram objects.
-When it sees a XdpProgram object created or modified, it makes sure a BpfProgram object for that node exists.
-The name of the BpfProgram object is the XdpProgram object name with the node name and interface or attach point appended.
-On a KIND Cluster, it would be similar to go-xdp-counter-example-bpfman-deployment-control-plane-eth0.
+2. bpfman-agent, running on each node, is watching for all changes to ClusterBpfApplication objects.
+When it sees a ClusterBpfApplication object created or modified, it makes sure a apply the corresponding BPF program to that node.

-4. bpfman-agent finally updates the status of the BpfProgram object.
+4. bpfman-agent finally updates the status of the ClusterBpfApplicationState object.

-5. bpfman-operator watches all BpfProgram objects, and updates the status of the XdpProgram object indicating if the eBPF program has been applied to all the desired nodes or not.
+5. bpfman-operator watches all ClusterBpfApplicationState objects, and updates the status of the corresponding ClusterBpfApplication object indicating if the eBPF program has been applied to all the desired nodes or not.

 metadata: